sathishrpro/api-crud-generator/README.md

 If you want to use the module generator in an existing project, follow these steps:

-1. Copy the `CodeStubbs` folder to the root directory of your project.
+1. Copy the `CodeStubs` folder to the root directory of your project.
 2. Copy the `ModuleGenerator.php` file to the `app/Console/Commands` directory of your Laravel project.
 3. You may need to register the `ModuleGenerator` command in your Laravel application.
 If it's not already registered, add it to the `$commands` array in the `app/Console/Kernel.php` file: